hossein1387/pito_riscv/README.md

 # How to Run:
-First make sure the Vivado is sourced, example for Vivado 2021.1:
+First make sure the simulator is available in your dev environemtn.
+Currently we support ModelSim, QuestaSim and Vivad.
+Example for Vivado 2021.1:

     source /opt/Xilinx/Vivado/2021.1/settings64.sh